Special features of Julia

 end

-One can also specify types of the individual fields (but we can’t redefine structs, try running this code!):
+One can also specify types of individual fields (but we can’t redefine structs, try running this code!):

 struct Point2D